shreyas-desai/shreyas-desai/README.md

 # Shreyas Desai

+Namaste!🙏 </br>
-👋 Hey there!
-I'm Shreyas Desai, a passionate Software Developer and Data Engineer currently pursuing my Master's in Computer Science at Stevens Institute of Technology.
+I'm Shreyas Desai, Software Developer and Data Engineer by profession and Machine Learning Engineer at the core, currently pursuing my Master's in Computer Science at Stevens Institute of Technology.
 You can find more about my journey on my [portfolio](https://shreyas-desai.github.io).

 ## Education
 - **Master's in Computer Science,** Stevens Institute of Technology *(Sep '23 - May '25)*